 There is no shortage of info on the web showing how Resistance Bands can be used to get you stronger using the band to ADD resistance.
 Given that increasing max strength is a popular goal, it is no surprise that Bench Press, Squat, and Deadlift are the primary exercises resistance bands are used with.
 However, bands can be used for so much more than just developing max strength.
-This article will show just some of the ways you can boost power, develop postural strength, and move in different ways with bands to get truly athletic!
+This article will show just some of the ways to use resistance bands to boost power, develop postural strength, and move in different ways to get truly athletic!

 Resistance bands can be used to provide: